 On the market there are a variety of breast implants (breast prostheses).
 The common denominator is that they have a casing of solid silicone resin.
 The silicone casing is then filled with either saline or liquid or more solid, cohesive silicone gel.
 The surface may be smooth or rough (textured).
 The shape of the implants may be anatomic (aka teardrop) or round.

-At Victoriakliniken, we only use implants containing the more solid form of silicone gel, the cohesive silicone gel with textured surface.
+At Victoriakliniken, we only use implants containing the more solid form of silicone gel, the cohesive silicone gel with textured or nano-textured surface.

-Since 2008, we also frequently use anatomical models from Mentor®, another implant manufacturer that is recognized worldwide.
+In case a textured, more form-stabile is better suited we also use, since many years, anatomical models from Mentor®, another implant manufacturer that is recognized worldwide.
 These implants are of the model designation CPG™.

 The implants can be placed on or under the pectoral muscle.
 The incisions are placed in the natural crease under the breast.
 The location makes the scars become almost invisible.